Ohio Driver's License Suspensions

 DUI/OVI Suspension

-• Penalties: Length of suspension varies based on offense history; could include jail time, fines, and mandatory treatment programs.
+• Penalties: Length varies based on offense history; could include jail time, fines, and mandatory treatment programs

 12-Point Suspension

-• Occurs when a driver accumulates 12 or more points on their driving record within a two-year period.
+• • Occurs when a driver accumulates 12 or more points within a two-year period

-• Penalties: License suspension for at least six months, completion of a remedial driving course, and retesting.
+• Penalties: License suspension for at least six months, completion of remedial driving course, and retesting

 Court-Ordered Suspension